Jabir-Srj/NotePass/README.md

 ## Security Features

-- Passwords are encrypted with BCrypt
+- Passwords and data are encrypted with BCrypt and a simple SQLite database
 - User authentication required for access

 ## Issues so Far
    - Buggy darkmode
+   - Small bug where password is revealed in terminal

 ## Upcoming Features
    - Better UI interface
-   - Better security using an encrypted database (currently using partially encrypted xml file to store data and login info)

 ## Contributing